marc0ni/SwiftCoreDataFromScratcht/README.md

 <li>sectionForSectionIndexTitle</li>
 <li>sectionIndexTitlesForTableView</li>
 </ol>
-At this point, I this error occurring in the "tableView" function: <br>
+At this point, I this error occurring in the "tableView" function:
 <blockquote><i>fatal error: Array index out of range</i></blockquote><br>
 When that function is commented out, the app will return these errors:<br>
 <blockquote><i>2015-10-24 13:32:05.461 SwiftCoreDataFromScratch[1157:56084] *** Assertion failure in -[UITableView _endCellAnimationsWithContext:], /BuildRoot/Library/Caches/com.apple.xbs/Sources/UIKit_Sim/UIKit-3505.16/UITableView.m:1504<br><br>